CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

     ![](../media/img39.png)

-4. To run the application from the command line, navigate to Command Prompt and run the below command:
+4. To run the application from the command line, press **CTRL + J** to open the terminal:

    > **Note**: Here, you can enter your email address below to get notifications.
 Otherwise, leave this field blank and click on **Enter**.